JavierAvitia/albert_api/README.md

 	> python manage.py runserver 8080
 6. The app is now running on **[Port 8080][8080]**

+## Usage
+This app is set up to accept a single credit card number using a POST request with the variable 'cc_num'.
+NOTE: Endpoints will NOT work for normal GET requests from a browser.

 ## Endpoints
 1. Validate Credit Card Number [cc_api/validate_cc][val]
 2. Get Major Industry Identifier (MII) [cc_api/get_mii][mii]